 Grill2go gas regulator problems

 There were a few people who mentioned that the regulator does not work.

 That it just stays in high even when turned down.

 I have tested this and I personally had no problem with it.

 You can even hear the gas flow getting higher and lower when you turn the knob.

 If yours does not do that contact Char Broil for a replacement regulator.

 I read that this grill is not to good in windy situations and that the wind blows out the flame.

 I have tested this on my patio at the day I seasoned the grill and had it on purpose sitting in the wind to test this and had to reignite it twice.

-Turn the back of the grill to the wind and there is no problem.
+I turned the back of the grill to the wind and had no problem anymore.